You are invited to have a place at our table!

 - Hyde Park Neighborhood Association: Sara Cook (not shown)

 The Executive Director, Stephanie Humphreys, is responsible for the daily operations including volunteers, food sourcing, fundraising, and community relationships and works closely with Hope’s Advisory Board to meet the needs of the community.

-The following sustaining partner organizations have at least one representative on the Advisory Board:
+Partner organizations have at least one representative on the Advisory Board:

 Trinity Church is a place where you can be you.
 We are not a church that has all the answers, but we do know the source of our hope, healing, and love.
 Your continued participation is welcome as we seek to serve God through each other, our community, and our world.
 Please feel free to contact us if you have any questions or would simply like to talk.
 Come experience the joy of being in a church community that is daring to be different, and where you truly can be you.